piersfinlayson/software-defined-retro-rom/docs/FAQ.md

 ## Performance and Technical

-**Q: Can you add feature X to SDRR?**
+**Q: Can you add feature X to One ROM?**

 A: Perhaps - raise an issue on the [GitHub issues page](https://github.com/piersfinlayson/software-defined-retro-rom/issues).

-SDRR is very busy serving ROM images, so has few spare cycles for additional features.
+One ROM is very busy serving ROM images, so has few spare cycles for additional features.
 However, it can be augmented by a co-processor such as [Airfrog](https://piers.rocks/u/airfrog) to provide additional functionality, such as remote access and control, or telemetry.

-**Q: Why does SDRR store all ROM images as 16KB in flash?**
+**Q: Why does One ROM store all ROM images as 16KB in flash?**

 A: This optimization allows the main loop to use chip select states as direct address offsets, eliminating runtime calculations and achieving the required access speeds.

 See [Technical Details](/docs/TECHNICAL-DETAILS.md) for more information.

-**Q: What makes SDRR fast enough for retro systems?**
+**Q: What makes One ROM fast enough for retro systems?**

 A: Multiple optimizations: maximum clock speeds, highly optimised assembly main loop, preloaded ROM data in RAM, no interrupts, flash prefetch/caching, and "mangled" ROM storage that matches the PCB pin mapping.